WHAT IS A RIDGE AUGMENTATION?

-A ridge augmentation is a common dental procedure often performed following a tooth extraction to help recreate the natural contour of the gums and jaw that may have been lost due to bone loss as a result of a tooth extraction, or for another reason.
+A ridge augmentation is a common dental procedure often performed following a tooth extraction.
+This procedure helps recreate the natural contour of the gums and jaw that may have been lost due to bone loss from a tooth extraction, or for another reason.

 The alveolar ridge of the jaw is the bone that surrounds the roots of teeth.
-When a tooth is removed, an empty socket is left in the alveolar ridge bone.
+When a tooth is removed an empty socket is left in the alveolar ridge bone.
 Usually this empty socket will heal on its own, filling with bone and tissue.
-Sometimes when a tooth is removed, the bone surrounding the socket breaks, and it unable to heal on its own.
-The previous height and width of the socket will continue to deteriorate after teeth are removed.
+Sometimes when a tooth is removed the bone surrounding the socket breaks and is unable to heal on its own.
+The previous height and width of the socket will continue to deteriorate.

-Rebuilding the original height and width of the alveolar ridge may not be medically necessary, but may be required for dental implant placement, or for aesthetic purposes.
-Dental implants require bone to support their structure, and a ridge augmentation can help rebuild this bone to accommodate the implant.
+Rebuilding the original height and width of the alveolar ridge is not always medically necessary, but may be required for dental implant placement or for aesthetic purposes.
+Dental implants require bone to support their structure and a ridge augmentation can help rebuild this bone to accommodate the implant.

 Are You a Candidate for Bone Grafting